 At its Investor Day in February 2025, PayPal unveiled a new unified platform for merchants, PayPal Open, announced a partnership with Verifone, and outlined its plans for the international expansion of its quick-payment service, Fastlane.
 The company also reaffirmed its financial targets for 2025 and expressed optimism about future growth.

 Investors reacted negatively to PayPal’s Q4 2024 report, sending its shares down by 11% despite better-than-expected income and revenue.
 The main reason for the decline was a slowdown in branded transactions, raising concerns that users were switching to competitors such as Apple Pay and Google Pay.
-Investor scepticism was further intensified by additional pressure on commission revenue and uncertainty about whether new initiatives like PayPal Open and Fastlane could drive substantial future growth.
+Investor scepticism was further intensified by additional pressure on commission revenue and uncertainty about whether new initiatives such as PayPal Open and Fastlane could drive substantial future growth.
 Elevated market expectations also played a role, as investors expected a faster acceleration in growth.

 PayPal Holdings, Inc. announced a new stock buyback program in its Q4 2024 report, released on 4 February 2025.
 The company’s Board of Directors approved a 15 billion USD share repurchase plan, reflecting confidence in PayPal’s long-term value and its commitment to returning capital to shareholders.